Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_InputLine.md

 The following fields below the input line are filled in automatically when creating a manual posting or selecting a posting in the list.
 All fields are read-only.

 - *Contra account*
     Contra account name of the selected posting.
+This field is read-only.

 - *Balance*
     Contra account balance.
 H stands for credit.
 S stands for debit.
+This field is read-only.

 - *Account*
     Account name of the selected posting.
+This field is read-only.

 - *Balance*
     Account balance.
 H stands for credit.
 S stands for debit.
+This field is read-only.

 - *Amount*
   Total amount of all postings in the list.